afader/oqa/README.md

 Code
 ===
 Warning: This project has lots of moving parts.
 It will probably take quite a bit of effort to get it running.
+I would recommend playing with the data before trying to run the code.

 ## Dependencies
 Below are the dependencies used for OQA.
 Version numbers are what I have used,